Skip to content

 2. Insert the language file of your choice (de-file.txt / en-file.txt) into ei23.sh and replace "LANGFILE_PLACEHOLDER"

-3. Install a fresh Debian / Rasbian system, login via ssh or terminal and create a user like this "useradd -m ei23" (or another name)
+3. Install a fresh Debian / Raspberry Pi OS system, login via ssh or terminal and create a user like this "useradd -m ei23" (or another name)

 4. Copy the entire "ei23-docker" folder into your users home directory (with root privileges)